 All employees occupying positions designated as permanent are eligible for vacation leave.
 Procedures for all other employees are listed below.
 Part-time employees occupying benefited positions shall receive pro-rated vacation in ratio to their part-time employment.
+Vacation is allocated each fiscal year on July 1st.

 Vacations shall be granted by department heads at such times and dates in their discretion based on what will cause the least interference with the performance of the orderly administration of the Town's operations.
+Employees shall submit requests for vacation time on the approved Time-Off Request Form in advance of the planned leave.
+This form requires the signature from the Supervisor/Manager or the Appointing Authority approving the use of time.
+A copy shall be provided to the Town Administrator.

 All paid time off granted (sick days, vacation, personal) must be noted on the appropriate week's payroll voucher.
 While the department head will consider the needs of the employee, the employee should not make the assumption that a vacation request will automatically be granted.
 Paid time is used in hours with a minimum of two (2) hours used at any one instance.

-Probationary employees shall accrue vacation but are not eligible to use vacation leave until the end of their probationary period.
+Probationary employees shall vacation be awarded their vacation allowance at the end of the probationary period but are not eligible to use vacation leave until the end of their probationary period.
 Probationary employees who are terminated for unsuccessful job performance shall not be compensated for accrued vacation.
+More information on the probationary period can be found elsewhere in this Manual.